hpe-dev-incubator/hpe-dev-portal/content/blog/open-sourcing-workshops-on-demand-part4-managing-the-backend.md

 authorimage: /img/frederic-passeron-hpedev-192.jpg
 disable: false
 ---
+I﻿n previous articles of this series dedicated to the [open sourcing of our Workshops-on-Demand project](https://developer.hpe.com/blog/willing-to-build-up-your-own-workshops-on-demand-infrastructure/), I covered the reasons why we open sourced  the project, how we did it.
+I also explained in details how you could install your own Workshops-on-Demand backend server.
+I also took the time to detail the automation that was hosted on this backend server.
+Today, I plan to describe to you the management of this backend server.
+What is often refered to as day2 operations.

+O﻿nce up and running, the backend server main purpose is to deliver workshops-on-Demand.
+But to do so, it may require updates, upgrades, new kernels for the Jupyterhub server.
+If new workshops are created, this means new jinja templates for related workshops' scripts (create<WKSHP>.sh. cleanup<WKSHP>.sh, reset<WKSHP>.sh among others).
+This also means new variables files.
+And obviously, this templates and variables will need to be taken into account by scripts and notebooks.
+Some tasks handle all of this.
+And we will see now how.

 #### B﻿ackend server management:

-I﻿ will detail how one needs to manage and work with this server on a daily basis.
-What we usually call day 2 operation.
  If you take a look at the file structure of the wod-backend directory, you will discover that we did our best to sort things properly depending on their relationship to system  or workshops.

 ##### C﻿ontent of the backend server: